 One last turn and there it was: The epitome of sarcasm and emotional cruelty: The entrance gate with the carefully crafted suggestion: Arbeit macht frei.
 As I opened the gate, I tried to feel what it must have been like, for so many innocents, to leave the path of life and enter through this gate toward death.
 I failed.
 It is impossible to truly tune into that emotional state.
 On the other hand, could I understand the feelings of those guards who stood at this junction, watching the stream of human life, hope, and desperation enter through this gate?
 I am shocked by the very idea and fear the mere thought of it.
 I quickly step on the grounds, and into the past, when my eyes recognized the perfect symmetry of the place.The long U-shaped center building - simple but powerful.
 The windows look like watchful eyes observing the vast camp unfolding in front of them.
 Nothing and nobody will escape this place.
 It is structured.
 It is clean.
 It is perfection.
 A chill goes through my body.
 My senses are in high alert.
 My mind is racing as I descend on to the crocked path towards the sculpture in front of the central building.
 On the right, my eyes catch a second sculpture, with its bright, cheerful colors.

-The chill erupts into a choke as tears fill my eyes: The colors, who symbolize the classification batches on the prisoner uniforms, the are such stark contrast - almost playful - like a children’s play set.
+The chill erupts into a choke as tears fill my eyes: The colors, who symbolize the classification batches on the prisoner uniforms.
+There is such stark contrast - almost playful - like a children’s play set.
 God, what place is this?

 The exhibition is very intense, informative, and fair.
 It asks as many questions as it answers.
 The one which has been analyzed by generations but was never truly answered is the one which haunts me as well: Why?
 So many people knew, took part, or looked the other way.
 As I walked through the exhibition, I heard languages from all around the world.
 I observed people debate.
 I observed the silence; the grief; the anger.
 I saw tears.